 b.
 Teams must work with a mentor/advisor to help them throughout the process.

 c.
-All CMU teams must have their business venture plans reviewed by the CMU Writing Center prior to February 4, 2015.
+All CMU teams must have their Business Model venture plans reviewed by the CMU Writing Center prior to February 15, 2016.
+(Check back for updates)

 e.
 Team members may be a member of only one team in the competition.

 f.
-All participants must be willing to participate in a variety of promotional activities related to the NVC, including information about their business to support CMU MIIE grant commitments.
-This continues beyond the date of the competition.
+All participants must be willing to participate in a variety of promotional activities related to the NVC, including photos and information about their business during the year of competition and subsequent to the competition.

 3. Nature of Ventures

 a.
-This competition is for new, independent ventures in the start-up ideation, early growth or seed stages with the intention to have a positive impact on the business environment in Michigan.
+This competition is for new, independent ventures in the start-up ideation, early growth or seed stages.
+It is desired that these have a positive impact on the business environment in Michigan.
 Generally excluded are the following: buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, and licensing agreements for distribution in a different geographical area.
 Licensing technologies from universities or research labs are encouraged, assuming they have not been previously commercialized.
 Students need to be a significant part of the business structure as noted in team composition.

 b.
 Previously existing businesses with current sales greater than $ 25,000 will not be considered.